top of page

 Introduction

-This is intended to be a simplified bare bones introduction about Listed Building Consent, why you may need it and how we can help you obtain it.
-I will be doing a series of posts over the next month about various consents and how they may effect your planned alterations or new builds.
-This week we start with what we deal with the most, listed buildings.
+Welcome to the first post in our series on Listed Building Consent!
+This is a straightforward guide about what Listed Building Consent is, why you might need it, and how we can help you get it.
+Over the next month, we'll dive into various consents and how they might affect your planned alterations or new builds.
+This week, we're focusing on what we deal with the most: listed buildings.

 • GRADE I (most significant)

-Some people will often quote that Grade II listed buildings only require permission to alter the exterior, or anything which is specifically noted in the listing.
-This is incorrect and all listed buildings regardless of grade require an application to be submitted for prior approval, for any alteration.
-It should also be noted that any structure within the boundary of said building at the date it was listed (or pre dating 1948), will be automatically "curtilage listed" meaning an application would be required to alter within the grounds.
+There's a common misconception that Grade II listed buildings only need permission for exterior changes or items specifically noted in the listing.
+This is incorrect.
+All listed buildings, regardless of grade, require an application for any alteration.
+Additionally, any structure within the boundary of the listed building at the time it was listed (or pre-dating 1948) is automatically "curtilage listed," meaning you'll need permission to alter anything within the grounds.

 Listed Building Consent

-Listed building consent is required for all works affecting the "special character", this is quite an open statement and quite difficult to determine.
-Some urgent (imminent danger) like for like repairs may be possible under a repair notice, but even these may effect buildings essence and the local authorities should be notified to receive this notice.
-Given the consequences of enforcement, we would always encourage one to err on the side of caution and not go down the retrospective route.
+Listed Building Consent is required for all works affecting the "special character" of the building.
+This term is broad and can be tricky to interpret.
+Some urgent, like-for-like repairs might be allowed under a repair notice, but even these should be reported to local authorities.
+Given the potential consequences, we always recommend erring on the side of caution and not going down the retrospective route.

-The Listed Building Consent Application should be determined within an 8 week time frame, but sometimes it will overrun if particularly complex or important.
-If a building is grade I or 2* listed it will be sent to The Historic England case officer for the region and The National Amenities Society.
+The consent application should be determined within eight weeks, but complex cases can take longer.
+For Grade I or II* listed buildings, the application will be reviewed by the Historic England case officer for the region and The National Amenities Society.

 Why Bother?

-A Listed Building Consent Application should look at a building in much more detail than a standard planning application.
-It is important to understand the history and significance of the building and assess how the proposed scheme or repairs is going to impact the buildings significance, the surrounding environment, the historic fabric and the overall aesthetic.
+A Listed Building Consent Application requires a detailed understanding of the building’s history and significance, assessing how the proposed changes or repairs will impact its character, the surrounding environment, the historic fabric, and the overall aesthetic.

 Conclusion

-Ultimately we are all working together to do the very best for your listed building, so feel free to call and discuss your project, we bring a lot of knowledge to the table and we are probably much more affordable than you think!
+Ultimately, we all aim to do the very best for your listed building.
+Feel free to call and discuss your project with us—we bring a wealth of knowledge and are likely more affordable than you think!

-The next instalment will look at how to go about repairs and legal obligations as a listed building owner.
+Stay tuned for the next installment, where we'll cover how to go about repairs and the legal obligations of a listed building owner.

-The content of this blog is provided for free and for the purposes of information only.
-While we make every effort to ensure that the information contained is accurate and up to date, Montez Architecture LTD makes no representation , warranty or undertaking whether that be expressed or implied, nor does it assume legal liability, direct or indirect, or responsibility for the completeness, accuracy or usefulness of any information.
-Please see website for terms & conditions and policies in full.
+The content of this blog is provided for free and for informational purposes only.
+While we strive to ensure that the information is accurate and up to date, Montez Architecture LTD makes no representations, warranties, or undertakings, whether expressed or implied.
+We do not assume legal liability, direct or indirect, or responsibility for the completeness, accuracy, or usefulness of any information presented.
+For full terms & conditions and policies, please visit our website.

 bottom of page